Gabisonfire/dashboard-q/readme.md

 ## Installation

-Extract to your webserver and create a "bookmarks.dat" file in the root direcotry.
+Extract to your webserver and access the index page.
+You will be redirected to the setup and the bookmarks page.
 Then, in your browser, navigate to the root of the directory (ex: http://localhost/dahboard-q) and you will be prompted with the settings page for your initial setup.

 The time display is based on your php settings.
 Set the timezone in your php.ini file.

 Secure your webserver to deny-all on the config.ini, otherwise, anyone can view your api-key, torrent_username, and torrent_password simply by appending /config.ini to the end of the url.

-Make sure your config.ini is writeable by your webserver otherwise the settings page won't work.
+Make sure your config.ini and the bookmarks.dat files are writeable by your webserver otherwise the settings page won't work.

 ## Bookmarks

-Bookmarks must be set in the "bookmarks.dat" file.
-Here's an example:
+Bookmarks can be set in the "bookmarks.dat" file or from the UI.
+Here's an example of the content:

+	[Media]
+	icon=icon_plus
+	isCategory=true

     [qBittorrent]
 	url=https://192.168.0.0:8080